 If satisfactory progress is made by the student (i.e., the student receives a grade C or above in thesis research) at the end of the following semester, then the thesis advisor can sign off the corrective action plan.
 However, if no reasonable progress is made by the student (i.e., the student continues to receive a grade D or below in thesis research), then additional academic disciplinary action on the student will be taken with consensus by the thesis advisor and the members of the Graduate Committee.

 This revised grading policy of thesis research will take effect starting in the summer semester of 2017.

-The Sequential Graduate-Undergraduate Studies, as jointly proposed by both the Undergraduate and Graduate Committees is now effective and will be executed for students enrolled from Fall,2015 onwards (including 2015).
-To serve broader potential JI undergraduate students who plan to continue on to JI’s graduate programs, both master and doctoral programs, it allows students in the program to double count 6 credit hours to both the undergraduate and graduate degree.
+The Joint Undergraduate Master Program (JUMP), as jointly proposed by both the Undergraduate and Graduate Committees, is now effective and will be executed for students enrolled from Fall 2015 onwards (including 2015).
+To serve broader potential JI undergraduate students who plan to continue on to JI’s graduate programs, both master and doctoral programs, it allows students in the program to double count 6 credit hours to both the undergraduate and graduate degrees.

 Listed are some requirements regarding double counting and transferring: